Pvakadikar/readme-/README.md

 Welcome to my GitHub profile!
 I'm a data analyst based in Manchester, specialising in Data Visualisation.
 I love uncovering insights from data and turning numbers into actionable strategies.

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on being a Data analyst
 - 🌱 I’m currently learning Microsoft Azure
 - 👯 I’m looking to collaborate on Real world Data
 - 💬 Open for discussion on the connection between data and philosophy, and how these insights can be applied in real-world scenarios